 The Sunbelt Minority Recruitment Program will be held in Dallas on the last Friday in July.
 Stay tuned for additional information on job fairs.

 All applications for fall on-campus interviews are done through the St. Mary’s 12Twenty (CORE) site.

 The Sunbelt Minority Recruitment Program is run through the Sunbelt Symplicity site.

 Recruitment and Cancellation Policies

 It is not professional or acceptable to accept interviews and then decline because you have decided you are no longer interested in the employer.
 These employers select students they are interested in interviewing and expect to see you.
-If you “no show” for an interview, you will need to meet with Assistant Dean Faye Bracey and apologize to the employer.
+If you “no show” for an interview, you will need to meet with Executive Director Robin Thorner and apologize to the employer.

 This policy applies to all on-campus interviews and job fairs.